Our Own Weight Class

 Due to the fact that building a 150 gram fighting robot is a little difficult to say the least, and our goal is to get as many people interested as possible in this sport.
 We have designed our own weight class and rules.
+Once we have a bigger space and battlebox we plan on a 3lb weight class but for now, please build according to the following rules.

 Bot building rules –